BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 The main menu contains three buttons in the menu bar along the top:

 * **Information** (circled "i").
 Read documentation on all of the specifications and data types found in **Seed Tool**.
+(Info buttons linnking to specific questions are also available throughout the app.)
 * **Scan** (qr code).
 Import a seed (see "Importing a Seed") or a `crypto-request` (see "Using a Seed") from a QR code; or import text from the Clipboard.
 * **Setting** (gear).
-Choose MainNet or TestNet as your default network (this is used for key derivation, as discussed in "Deriving a Key"); choose whether to sync to iCloud or not.
-If you wanted to erase all of your data, this would be the place to do so.
+Change major ways in which the App works.

 > :warning: **WARNING:** We highly suggest you leave iCloud backups on.
 Without it, if you lose your phone, you will lose all of your seeds.
 The iCloud backups are encrypted, so no one but you should be able to acces them.

 Under the main menu are options to **add** ("+") and **delete** ("edit") seeds followed by a list of each of your seeds, with each seed identified by an Object identity Block ("OID").
 You can click the right arrow on a seed to see more data about it and to export it.

+### Adjusting Settings

+The Settings page current has four major options:

+* **Default Network**.
+Choose "Mainnet" or "TestNet".
+This will be used for key derivation, especially as the network for the default "Cosigner Public Key" and "Cosigner Private Key" options.
+(Default: Mainnet.)
+* **Sync to iCloud**.
+Choose "On" or "Off".
+If "On", this will export your keys to your iCloud account, protected by a local encryption key.
+This ensures that you can restore your seeds to a new device if you lose your current one.
+(Default: On.)
+* **Show Developer Function.** Choose to switch on or off.
+If "On", this will show you example requests, responses, and other features of interest to developres.
+(Default: off.)
+* **Erase All Data.** Click to erase all data, including data on your local device and in iCloud.
+Be very certain you want to do this!

 > :warning: **WARNING:** Deleting your seeds through the Settings or edit functions will entirely remove them: they will be gone!